 What is the best way to have my mole removed?

 The removal of moles is dependent on a number of factors.
 The size, location and whether it is flat or raised can all impact on what the best technique is to have your mole removed.
 Often, the best technique for the removal of moles is to have them cut out – also known as excision.
 Although this sounds gruesome, this usually results in the quickest recovery and repeat treatments are often not necessary.
 Excision of moles can be carried out using a number of different methods.

 ©Individual results may vary.

-At Rejuvence we specialise in the removal of moles with excellent cosmetic results.
+At Rejuvence we specialise in the removal of moles in London with excellent cosmetic results.
 We perform all mole excisions under high power magnification and have a lot of experience, especially when it comes to removing moles from delicate areas of the face as well as those that are quite large and require advanced techniques to get a good cosmetic result.
 We are CQC registered and you can rest assured that you will be delighted with the outcome.